How to add a touch of spring to the front door with this easy tulip wreath DIY using tulips, ribbon and a wreath form.

-Pink…lots of pink.
+Yes...lots of pink.
 It's not my usual color palette, that's for sure, but there's no denying that it screams spring.
-Plus I love it with my new front door.

-I knew what I wanted my finished wreath to look like but I had no idea if it was going to work.
-The idea was to wrap the wreath with the ribbon so I could stick the stems in the seams and have them stay in place.
+I knew what I wanted my finished wreath to look like but I had no clue if it was going to work.

 Adding the stems was so simple.

-I just worked my way around, pushing each stem into the seams.
-Some of the stems ended up going through the plastic wrapping of the wreath form, which was added security.
 I didn't worry about each one going all the way through, though.
-As long as they were all the way in the seam, they were good.
+As long as each flower stem was all the way in the seam, they were good to go.

 That's it...easy peasy.